Pre-Columbian era: Sinagua

 The Sinagua were hunter-gatherers and agriculturalists who lived in central Arizona.
 Like the Hohokam, they constructed kivas and great houses as well as ballcourts.
 Several of the Sinagua ruins include Montezuma Castle, Wupatki, and Tuzigoot.

 Salado

 The Salado resided in the Tonto Basin in southeastern Arizona from 1150 CE to the 15th century.
 Archaeological evidence suggests that they traded with far-away cultures, as evidenced by the presence of seashells from the Gulf of California and macaw feathers from Mexico.
 Most of the cliff dwellings constructed by the Salado are primarily located in Tonto National Monument.

 Iroquois

-The Iroquois League of Nations or "People of the Long House" was a politically advanced, democratic society, which is thought by some historians to have influenced the United States Constitution, with the Senate passing a resolution to this effect in 1988.
+The Iroquois League of Nations or "People of the Long House", or the Haudenosaunee Confederacy, was a politically advanced, democratic society.
+It is thought by some historians to have influenced the United States Constitution, with the Senate passing a resolution to this effect in 1988.
 Other historians have contested this interpretation and believe the impact was minimal or did not exist, pointing to numerous differences between the two systems and the ample precedents for the constitution in European political thought.